monetamio/docs/en/api/v0/transactions/transactionobject/README.md

 * [Values and Currency](../../notes/valuesAndCurrencies/) How we handle values and currencies
 * [Request object](../../notes/requestobject/)
 * [Supported Chains](../../notes/chains/)

-#### Access Criteria
-* GET
-* There is no sensitive or custom information in the data returned by this API method.
-* HTTP or HTTPS
-* No API key required, but subjected to [usage/rate limits](../../notes/limitsAndTiers/).
-* If API key provided, then subject to [Usage Tiers](../../notes/limitsAndTiers/).

 1. [Return to API](../../../)
 1. [Transaction](../transaction/)